-4. Touch the image near the opposite axis of the ellipse.

-6. Touch End to complete the measurement.
+- 4. Touch the image near the opposite axis of the ellipse. - 5.
+Without lifting the finger or stylus, drag the ellipse trace to the desired position. - 6.
+Touch End to complete the measurement.

 It is possible to combine the approaches of Method1 and Method2 to optimize the measurement workflow.